Neck Pain: Symptoms, Causes and Treatments

 • Radicular pain: Inflammation of a nerve root in the cervical spine, causing pain to spread to the shoulder, arm, and/or hand.

-What Causes Neck Pain?
+What are the Symptoms of Neck Pain?

-Causes of back neck pain particularly in females can vary widely, ranging from lifestyle factors to underlying medical conditions.
+Causes of back neck pain, particularly in females, can vary widely, ranging from lifestyle factors to underlying medical conditions.
 Here are some common contributors:

 • Poor posture, like slouching over a computer, can strain the neck by creating a forward head posture.